lbl-neutrino/larpixSlowControls/README.md

 Follow the same steps to kill `heat_on.py`

-Follow the same steps on the hv-control raspberry pi to kill `hv_read_write.py`
+Follow the same steps on the hv-control raspberry pi to kill `hv_read_write.py` or 'lv-control.py'

+If you are monitoring the low voltage run the code "turn_off_lv.py".

 ## Trouble Shooting